nicofirst1/MotionBot/README.md

 * /bkground - send the current background image
 * /logsend - send the log file
 * /logdel - delete the log file
+* /classify : classify the person face
+* /help : sends the help

 NB: you can change the commands name just by changing the *CommandHandlers* in the *main.py* file